Due to COVID-19 and unknowns around local venue availability and travel restrictions this course is a live virtual delivery.

 It is also beneficial to Scrum Masters and stakeholders who work with Product Owners.
 It is particularly beneficial for those with at least one year of building products with a Scrum Team.

 Assessment and certification

-All participants completing the Professional Scrum Master course receive a password to take the PSM I assessment.
+All participants completing the Professional Scrum Product Owner - Advanced course receive a password to take the PSPO II assessment and are entitled to a discount on the PSPO III assessment.

-This industry-recognized certification requires a minimum passing score on the associated rigorous assessment.
-Scrum.org maintains a public list with everyone holding a PSM I credential.
+These industry-recognized certifications require a minimum passing score on the associated rigorous assessment.

 I work with all levels of the organization to optimize your business to respond to change.
 I am passionate about moving organizations and people closer to agility.

 My first experience with "agile", Scrum specifically, was in 2005.
 I was part of a global transformation team responsible for software customizations driven by a global consolidation of accounting software.
 We ran into typical implementation challenges and organizational impediments.

 Around 2012, my passion for lean, agile, and continuous improvement grew.
 I left my traditional business analyst and project manager roles behind and evolved into an internal change agent kickstarting an agile transformation.
 Now in an advising role as an external change agent across many organizations, I promote organizational agility and positive pressure for change.

 I am a speaker, trainer, and agile coach.
 I have been a Product Owner, Scrum Master and Development Team member.
 I have worked with enterprise companies to small start-ups.
 While working with many teams across many companies I have found that most problems are not technology problems, but are organizational structure, process, and people problems.
 As a trainer I bring storytelling, a broad array of experience, and collaborative approach to teaching.